 On September 23, 2014 WILSSA submitted a request to the National Park Service and their National Maritime Heritage grant program for $200,000 to repair the exterior of the Station.
 That application also had the Governor, both US Senators and both members of Congress from Maine and an impressive list of leading non-profits writing strong letters of support.
 WILSSA worked hard in Washington DC to lobby for its approval.

 This grant program it is ideally suited for this project.
 It specifically lists life saving stations as eligible for the funding.
 What is remarkable is that the program had existed since the late 1990s, but had only awarded funding for grants once.
-The fact that the program announced that a new round of grants would be made at exactly the time that Wood Island was seeking funding is extraordinary.
+The fact that the program announced that a new round of grants would be made at exactly the time that Wood Island was seeking funding was extraordinary.

 These funds needed to be matched by WILSSA dollar for dollar and together with the Brownfields grant, would be sufficient to clean the building and repair the exterior.
 In other words, with a successful Park Service grant and match the funding condition of the agreement from October 2013 would be met.
-That would allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
+That could allow the conversation between Kittery and WILSSA about next steps for restoring the interior of the building and the future use and maintenance of the Station to begin.
 It was big news when the National Park Service awarded the $200,000 to WILSSA in April of 2015.

 Legislation from the State of Maine to pay for an additional $200,00 in matching funds for the Park Service was filed in January of 2015.
 LD 300 was the number of the bill and it enjoyed unanimous and bipartisan support in the Education and Cultural Affairs Committee.
 Representatives of WILSSA traveled to Augusta to testify in support of the measure on February 23 along with the three leading sponsors; Senator Dawn Hill, Rep Deane Rykerson and Rep Bobbie Beaver.
 Soon thereafter the bill was voted out of committee with unanimous support.
-More recently, in April of 2015, the bill was approved by both the full House and full Senate.
+In April of 2015 the bill was approved by both the full House and full Senate.
 It was included in the budget of the State of Maine in late June and passed into law on June 30.

 No reference to maintenance, however, was included in the October 2013 “Repair Agreement.”
 Kittery had repeatedly expressed no interest in paying for the upkeep of a restored life saving station on Wood Island, and their track record of neglected maintenance in the past excluded them from any serious discussion about responsibility for the newly restored asset going forward.

 WILSSA, as the recipient the National Maritime Heritage grant from Park Service, was required to have a long-term (20 year) maintenance agreement between the property owner (Kittery) and the State of Maine to receive the funding.
-WILSSA, however, still expected to be the one who will pay for the maintenance.
+WILSSA, however, still expected to be the one to pay for the maintenance.
 Therefore, WILSSA needed to be able to create income from visitors to a fully restored Station to pay for that ongoing matinenance.

 The Kittery Town Council, on August 10, 2015, approved a 20-year maintenance covenant to the deed and took responsibility for maintenance of the restored exterior of the Station.
 This responsibility was passed along to WILSSA in the new Repair Agreement finalize on January 25, 2016.
 At that August meeting, the Town Council also voted to disband their own advisory committee, WIAC, and allow the Town Manager and the President of WILSSA to work one on one to finalize the new Repair Agreement and a Concession Agreement.
 This was enormous progress that WILSSA was very pleased about.